Skip to content

 Per-window capture and monitor ownership

-Capture attributes content to windows where possible, with pre-capture monitor ownership so metadata ties a window to the correct display in multi-monitor setups.
+Capture attributes content to the focused window, with pre-capture monitor ownership so metadata ties that window to the display it was captured on.
 That supports filtering and inspection by app, title, and display context.

 Window filtering and ignored apps